-PTTEP is committed to respecting fundamental human rights by complying with all applicable legal requirements, cultures, customs and values in dealing with all of our stakeholders and avoiding any complicity in human rights abuses.
-Please see our Human Rights Policy which can be downloaded below in "Related Documents."
+PTTEP commits to respecting fundamental human rights by complying with all applicable legal requirements, cultures, customs and values in dealing with all of our stakeholders and avoiding any complicity in human rights abuses.
+Please see our Human Rights Policy which can be downloaded below in "Related Documents".

 PTTEP believes that human resources is an important factor that drives the organization towards success.
 PTTEP focuses on the development of systematic human resources management, treating employees equally, and encouraging employees to develop their professional knowledge and skills through our sophisticated competency management and performance management systems, as well as promoting their work-life balance.
 In addition, PTTEP’s employee engagement approach focuses on a two-way communication in order to incorporate employees’ feedback to continually improve our work process, work environment, and employees’ well-being.

 PTTEP is a participant of the United Nations Global Compact (UNGC) and reports on the extent to which processes have been implemented, the promotion of human rights and the changes in the stakeholders' ability to enjoy and exercise them.
 PTTEP supports the Universal Declaration of Human Rights and the fundamental rights set out in the International Labour Organization's Declaration on Fundamental Principles and Rights at Work.
 PTTEP strictly complies with labor laws in every country we operate.
-The Welfare Committee, which comprises of 22 employee representatives, representing 87% of all PTTEP full-time employees , and 7 employer representatives, was established to discuss compensation and benefits and labor rights issues on a monthly basis.
-In 2018, the Welfare Committee considered and discussed 105 issues related to compensation, benefits and career opportunities.
+PTTEP ensure to strictly complies with requirements of labor laws and regulations in every country we operate.
+For Thailand, a Welfare Committee, which comprises of 22 employee representatives from all operating areas in the country and 7 employer representatives, was established to discuss compensation and benefits and labor rights issues every two months.
+In 2019, the Welfare Committee was held 6 times, considered and discussed 48 issues relating to compensation, benefits and career opportunities.

 As part of our core principles, PTTEP commits to respecting fundamental human rights by complying with all applicable legal requirements, cultures, customs and values in dealing with all of our stakeholders and avoiding any complicity in human rights abuses both in our operations and throughout our value chain.
 We expect everyone who works for or on behalf of PTTEP adopt our core principles and take responsibility to ensure that the committed expectations are fully met in all aspects of our business.